 President: Sammi Teo (she/her), Class of 2021, firstname.lastname@example.org

 Sammi grew up in NYC and New Jersey.
 She graduated from Rutgers University, where she concentrated in Political Science, Environmental Law and Policy, and Labor Law.
 At Lewis & Clark Law, she is the President of Environmental Law Caucus (ELC), a Co-Board Member of Students for Eliminating Environmental Discrimination (SEED), and the 3L Class Representative of Asian Pacific American Law Student Association (APALSA).
-In her free time, you can find her reading (especially science or historical fiction), hiking, watching films, and playing chess.
+In her free time, you can find her reading, birding, hiking, and finding music.

 Vice President: Katy O’Keefe (she/her), Class of 2021, email@example.com